punkish/map-data-workshop/README.md

 ## Learner Level

 This is a hands-on intermediate-to-advanced workshop to learn how to create map-based data analysis and visualization applications.
 It will introduce and take you through advanced concepts in data acquisition, management and use, and also legal aspects (open source vs. proprietary), but we don't want to classify the workshop as *advanced* because the apps you will build will not be suitable for launching a company and becoming a millionaire.
-However, you will certainly learn enough to build your own apps for **education** and **citizen science** purposes.
+However, you will certainly learn enough to build your own apps for **education** and **citizen science**.
+This workshop is not suitable for you if you don't have any interest in learning useful programming.
+It is a workshop for you if you are interested in using software tools to build tools and manage and analyze data, and are also interested in the non-technical factors that may affect your work both negatively or positively.

 ## Prerequisites

 #### Participants

-+ Have own laptop with `nodejs`, `npm`, and a code editor of your choice installed (if you have a Mac, you need to have Xcode installed)
++ Have own laptop with [Node.js](http://nodejs.org), [npm](http://npmjs.com), the node package manager, and a code editor of your choice installed (if you have a Mac, you need to have [Xcode](https://developer.apple.com/xcode/) installed)
 + Familiarity with Unix-style commands
-+ Working knowledge of JavaScript, server-side a plus
++ Working knowledge of JavaScript, server-side/asynchronous programming a plus
 + Knowledge of HTML and CSS
 + Desire to build open source web mapping applications